This icon () tells you which link takes you to the new site.

 A Māori authority must manage or administer assets held in common ownership.
 An organisation may choose to become a Māori authority, but there are advantages and disadvantages.
-A glossary of terms is provided.

 Your organisation may qualify as a Māori authority if it meets the criteria as defined by legislation.
 Marae will most likely be Māori authorities, but may opt to be taxed under general tax rules.

 Your organisation will need to keep records of income and expenses in order to file a Māori authorities (IR8) income tax return at the end of the income year.